 What about AVS data?

 - AVS (address verification data) is primarily used not to authorize transactions by the bank, but for merchants to verify that the address they’ve been given to ship goods to matches that of the credit card.
 We’ve never introduced AVS matching in large part because we’re not a platform for shipping physical goods.
 Normally, if a chargeback occurs, merchants who have shipped physical goods to customers will be out the cost of the products they provided, making AVS relevant for those merchants.

-- AVS only works for Canadian, US & some UK credit cards, as it is not a global program.
+- AVS only works for Canadian, American, and some UK credit cards.
+It is not a global program.
 As such, it absolutely cannot do anything to limit fraud from other countries.